If you’d like to contact Fingertips, read the email guidelines.

 Fingertips has gone from weekly to monthly updates over the years.
 But the intention is still the same: to find high-quality songs, falling usually under the general umbrella of “rock’n’roll,” and review them attentively.

-As of 2014, Fingertips also features monthly streaming playlists, which mix together newer songs and olders songs, from six or more decades of music.
+As of 2014, Fingertips has also been featuring monthly streaming playlists, which mix together newer songs and olders songs, from six or more decades of music.

 I present music in the spirit of long-ago progressive radio, spotlighting only music that I really like, mixing genres and sub-genres, doing my best to ignore hype and fashion, not to mention Auto-Tune.
 Likewise do I avoid quantitative analysis, opinion polls, and crowd-sourcing.
 I find music I like, and I write about it, and I hope you like it too.

 * * * * * * * *

 Finally, for the curious, Fingertips is named for an idiosyncratic They Might Be Giants song that can be found on the album Apollo 18—not really a song at all but a series of 21 song fragments.

 And for the extremely curious, here’s a page about the site’s founder, writer, and curator.